 Delta SkyMiles Shopping and Dining platforms

 Like several other airlines, Delta has an online shopping portal that lets you earn miles by shopping at over 1,000 different retailers.
 The number of SkyMiles earned per $1 varies greatly.
-Earning is as low as 0.5 miles per $1 with major chains such as Lowe's and CVS, but select retailers offer 5, 9, 12, or even 20 miles per dollar spent.
+Earning can be as low as 0.5x miles per $1 with major chains such as Lowe's and CVS, but select retailers offer 5x, 7x, or even 12x miles per dollar spent.
 Not all products are eligible for earning SkyMiles, so read the terms and conditions carefully.

 In addition to online shopping, you can earn miles through SkyMiles Dining.
-Members earn 3 miles per $1 spent; all you have to do is sign up and opt-in to email communication.
-If you dine 11 times within a calendar year, you'll become a VIP member and start earning 5 miles per $1 spent.
+Members earn 3x miles per $1 spent; all you have to do is sign up and opt-in to email communication.
+If you dine 11 times within a calendar year, you'll become a VIP member and start earning 5x miles per $1 spent.
+If you don't opt-in to receive emails from SkyMiles Dining, you'll earn just 1x miles per $2 spent.

-Delta lets you buy SkyMiles at a rate of $70 per 2,000 SkyMiles.
-This is an exorbitant price of 3.5 cents per mile — not worth it in the vast majority of situations.
+You can also buy Delta miles at a rate of $70 per 2,000 SkyMiles.
+This is an exorbitant price of 3.5 cents per mile, which is not worth it in the vast majority of situations.
 We'd only recommend this if you need just a few more miles for a high-value award and have no other means of obtaining the miles quickly before the seats disappear.
 Members are capped at a maximum of 60,000 purchased SkyMiles per year.
+All miles purchases are nonrefundable.

 Gifting SkyMiles works just like buying, and it costs the same.
 Again, we don't recommend it unless you have no other options.
 While you can gift miles to multiple members, no account can receive more than 60,000 SkyMiles per year.
 This cap is cumulative with the maximum number of purchased miles.